 Driven by the need to reduce carbon emissions and to promote load flexibility, the California Public Utilities Commission (CPUC) is evaluating a rate design concept called CalFUSE in to enable widespread adoption of demand flexibility solutions.
 The opt-in CalFUSE frameworks include a broad spectrum of six elements to: develop standardized, universal access to current electricity price, introduce dynamic prices based on real-time, wholesale energy cost, incorporate dynamic capacity charges based on real-time grid utilization, transition to bidirectional prices, offer subscription option, and introduce transactive features.
 The tariff separates the collection of energy and distribution costs and introduces the notion of scarcity pricing to allocate capacity charges to time periods.

-Section 2: Lessons Learned from Four Decades of Deploying Timevarying Rates
+Section 2: Lessons Learned from Deploying TVR

 Several lessons can be gleaned from the past four decades which would help in designing better rates in the future.
-These are summarized in this section.